 Are you interested in becoming an Advocate or do you just want to find out what Advocates do?
 Find out more about what advocates do, our Training & Education schemes as well as the steps you require to take to become an advocate.

-2011.
-The deadline for applications to start devilling in 2013 is 15 October 2012.
+October 2013.
 Full details can be found here Devilling.
 Those wishing to commence devilling in subsequent years should email the Dean's Secretariat -

 Schools: Learning About the Law